TobyM-engineering/ml-player-piano/README.md

 # ML-Assisted Player Piano (ESP32 + PCA9685 + Solenoids)

 > ⚠️ This repository is not fully documented yet — more diagrams, notes, and explanations will be added soon.
-> 🎥 Want to see it in action?
-Scroll down for demo videos!
+> 🎥 See it in action below!

 ---